-All of the information below with respect to the Rocanville Mine owned by Nutrien Ltd. ("Nutrien") has been excerpted or derived from the Technical Report on Rocanville Potash Deposit (KL305), Saskatchewan, Canada dated February 20, 2019, prepared by Nutrien Carol Seymour, P.Geo., Senior Geologist for Altius, has reviewed and approved the scientific and technical information in this section on the Rocanville Mine.
-Readers should consult the Technical Report on Rocanville Potash Deposit (KL305), Saskatchewan, Canada dated February 20, 2019, prepared by Nutrien to obtain further particulars regarding the Rocanville Mine.
-Nutrien's Technical Report is available for review under Nutrien's profile on SEDAR at www.sedar.com.
+All of the information below with respect to the Rocanville Mine owned by Nutrien Ltd. ("Nutrien") has been excerpted or derived from the Technical Report on Rocanville Potash Deposit (KL305), Saskatchewan, Canada dated February 20, 2019, prepared by Nutrien and the Nutrien Annual Information Form for the year ended December 31, 2019 ("Nutrien AIF") dated February 19, 2020.
+Carol Seymour, P.Geo., Senior Geologist for Altius, has reviewed and approved the scientific and technical information in this section on the Rocanville Mine.
+Readers should consult the Technical Report on Rocanville Potash Deposit (KL305), Saskatchewan, Canada dated February 20, 2019, prepared by Nutrien and the Annual Information Form for the year ended December 31, 2019 dated February 19, 2020 to obtain further particulars regarding the Rocanville Mine.
+Nutrien's Technical Report and Nutrien AIF are available for review under Nutrien's profile on SEDAR at www.sedar.com.